Pratham16112002/logseq/pages/Bit Manipulation.md

 	  #+END_TIP
 - ### XOR Subsets
 	- Take elements from 1 to n.
-		- If we do a
+		- If we do an xor operation on all the values then